Shopping Cart

 If you live in the United Kingdom, it turns out you're not alone in your love for those adorable, cuddly creatures.
 In fact, there are over one million rabbit owners in the UK.
 Pretty cool, right?

 For all you rabbit lovers out there, we've compiled all the FAQ's asked by dedicated paw parents like you.
-From the fruits and veggies you should be feeding your bun to exactly why a rabbit thumps... and everything in between!
+From the timothy hay you should be feeding your bun to exactly why a rabbit thumps... and everything in between!
 Consider this your one stop shop for all questions rabbit.

 Let's hop to it!